-This course focuses on decision-making and problem solving on the Central Office level and leads to certification as a School District Leader (SDL).
-It requires 225 hours of administrative tasks and activities outlined in an internship proposal designed collaboratively between the intern and the on-site supervisor.
+This three credit cooperatively guided administrative experience focuses on decision-making and problem solving at the central office level and leads to certification as a School District Leader (SDL).
+The internship hours in the course are in addition to the hours earned in EDSA 590, School Building Internship I. It requires 250 hours of administrative tasks and activities outlined in an internship proposal designed collaboratively between the intern and the on-site supervisor.
 The competencies are described in the Handbook for Administrative Interns.
-The intern will secure an administrative internship in a Central Office (District Office) and devote at least fifteen hours a week to internship activities in a summer session, the intern will need to devote at least twenty hours a week to internship activities.
-Students will be required to submit an -portfolio as a culminating activity of the course.
-3 credits.
+The intern will secure an administrative internship in a central/district office and devote no less than fifteen (15) hours a week to internship activities.